o-ran-sc/nonrtric-plt-sme/capifcore/README.md

 <img src="docs/diagrams/Information model for CAPIF.svg">

-The data used within CAPIF Core for registering an rApp that both provides and consumes services is shown in the diagram below.
+The data used within CAPIF Core for registering rApps that both provides and consumes services is shown in the diagram below.

 <img src="docs/diagrams/Information in rApp registration.svg">

-An example of how an rApp that both provides and consumes services can be registered in CAPIF Core is shown in the sequence diagram below.
-Discovery of services, request for access token and event subscription for an invoker is also shown.
+Some examples of interactions between components using the CAPIF interface are shown in the sequence diagram below.

 ***NOTE!*** It has not been decided that CAPIF Core will actually do the Helm chart installation.
 This is just provided in the prototype as an example of what CAPIF Core could do.

 <img src="docs/diagrams/Register Provider.svg">